mavlink/mavlink-devguide/en/services/gimbal_v2.md

 ### When is gimbal device also gimbal manager?

 The default case should be to use the gimbal manager in the autopilot.
-The only exception to this are integrated solutions containing a camera and gimbal for functionality like like visual tracking.
+The only exception to this are integrated solutions containing a camera and gimbal for functionality like visual tracking.

 ### How to test gimbal device?